 Yes, you may have heard that name before because Alicia Garza is co-creator of #blacklivesmatter and the Black Lives Matter Global Network, an international organizing project to end state violence and oppression against Black people.

-Because of the above stated negative issues around promoting one person as the face of a movement, Garza has mostly tried to remain out of the limelight.
-But I want more people to know about this woman and her work because I believe she is and will be a great leader.
+Because of the above-stated negative issues around promoting one person as the face of a movement, Garza has mostly tried to remain out of the limelight.
+But I want more people to know about this powerful woman writer’s work because I believe she is and will be a great leader.
 And we need people like Garza to become our leaders if we are ever to see true change.
-And we need to hear their voices and ideas and experiences because we can learn from them as well.
+And we need to hear these powerful women activists’ voices and ideas and experiences because we can learn from them as well.

 Anyone interested in activism, running an organization or movement, using new or alternative paradigm models could benefit from this book.
 Garza shares in painstaking detail how and what she has accomplished and offers advice based on her experiences.
 I found this book invaluable from that perspective as well.
 How often do we get to sit at the feet of someone who has managed groundbreaking and successful movements for change and listen to their stories of what worked and what didn’t, receive the nuggets of wisdom gleaned from such hard work?
 It is as though we are receiving direct mentorship from Garza.
 It’s incredibly valuable and she is very generous to take the time to write it and offer it freely in this way.